Jordi1990/aioaquacell/README.md

 Asynchronous library to retrieve details of your Aquacell water softener device.
 This API is reverse engineered from the official Android application.
+Credentials used can be verified in the APK (res\raw\amplifyconfiguration.json).

 ## Requirements